 - Annual fee: None

-- Sign-up bonus:$200 welcome bonus when you spend $2,000 within the first 6 months of Card Membership.
+- Sign-up bonus: $250 welcome bonus as statement credits when you shop with PayPal and spend $2,000 in purchases in the first 6 months of Card Membership for a $250 bonus total!

 - See Rates & Fees